r35382/bnflite/getting-started.md

     int tst = Analyze(Identifier, "b[16];", &end);

 Parser decomposes text to  `"b0" + "["  + "16" +  "]"`.
-The `";"` character is left because no rule for last character the `Analyze` returns a negative value.
+The `";"` character is left because no rule for the last character, so the `Analyze` returns a negative value.
 The "end" variable contains the pointer to unrecognized `";"`.

-## Lexing and Parsing phases
+## Lexing and Parsing Phases

 Let assume we need to parse `buf[16]` text as C style array:
-We can define it as lexem:
+We can define it as a lexem:

     Lexem Identifier = Letter + OptionalIdentifier;
     Lexem Array = Identifier + "[" + Digit + "]";

-Or as production rule:
+Or as a production rule:

     Rule Identifier = Letter + OptionalIdentifier;
     Rule Array = Identifier + "[" + Digit + "]";

 The result of `Analyze(Array, "buf0\t[ 16 ]");` depends on `Array` type.
-For the "Rule" case the input text will be successfully parsed.
+For the "Rule" case the input text is successfully parsed.
-For the "Lexem" case any space or tab in the input text will be treated as error.
+For the "Lexem" case any spaces or tabs in the input text is treated as error.

-The Rule behavior to ignore some predefined constructions can be changed by the user.
+The "Rule" behavior to ignore some predefined constructions can be changed by the user.
-In this case a custom handler `const char* pre_parse(const char* ptr)` should be introduced to call `Analyze(Array, "buf [ 16 /*17*/ ]", pre_parse);`
+In this case the custom handler `const char* pre_parse(const char* ptr)` should be introduced to call `Analyze(Array, "buf [ 16 /*17*/ ]", pre_parse);`